Written by Mike H.

 The tensions between the ideology of restorative justice and its use in practice within a criminal justice perspective highlight the difficulties in arriving at a common base for restorative justice.
 The conceptual tensions not only exist within adherents and opponents of restorative justice but also an element of confusion exists within the restorative justice movement itself.
 The fact that the Crime and Disorder Act 1998 has taken firm roots within youth justice it will inevitably result in either a gradual integration of restorative values in criminal justice policy or a gradual claw back to the punitive elements of criminal law.
 This will ultimately depend on the shape of the current Conservative – Liberal Democrat government in bringing forward its current manifesto of ‘the big society’ into legislation.

-International Perspectives on Restorative Justice
+Chapter Five: International Perspectives on Restorative Justice

 4.0 Introduction – Global Perspective on Restorative Justice: